RMI Global Women in Clean Energy Fellowship

 Program Overview

-Leveraging the Energy Transition Academy (ETA)’s expertise, strategic partnerships, and a tailored leadership curriculum, the Fellowship will empower women leaders, strengthen their networks, and support them in more rapidly advancing clean energy projects and more inclusive organizational practices—contributing to the broader impact of an equitable, gender-inclusive and fast-tracked energy transition.
+Leveraging the ETA’s facilitation and design expertise, strategic partnerships, and tailored curriculum, the Fellowship empowers women leaders driving change in their communities, strengthens their networks, and supports them in more rapidly advancing clean energy projects and more inclusive organizational practices — contributing to the broader impact of an equitable, gender-inclusive and fast-tracked energy transition.

-The Global Women in Clean Energy Fellowship’s inaugural cohort of fifty fellows will start in June 2025 in Ethiopia, Nigeria, and Zambia, all Africa Minigrids Program participating countries.
-The second cohort of the Global Women in Clean Energy Fellowship, starting later in 2025, will take place in Indonesia.
+The Global Women in Clean Energy Fellowship’s inaugural cohort of fifty fellows started in July 2025 in Ethiopia, Nigeria, and Zambia, all Africa Minigrids Program participating countries, and concluded in December 2025.
+The second cohort of the Global Women in Clean Energy Fellowship kicked off in November 2025 in Indonesia and concludes June 2026.
+The third GWiCE cohort runs across Ethiopia, Nigeria, Zambia, Madagascar, Comoros, South Africa, and Kenya between June and October 2026.

 What the Fellowship Offers: